noun(usually the ebb)

 at a low ebb

-- In a poor state: the country was at a low ebb due to the recent warMore example sentences
+- In a weakened or depressed state: the country was at a low ebb due to the recent warMore example sentences

 - The drought continues and fishing activity is at a low ebb.